 What will the client see?

-When you have enabled Manual Payments for your invoice, your client will see the option when paying their invoice.
+When you have activated Manual Payments for your invoice, your client will see the option when paying their invoice or session.
 The Manual Payment option will also contain a message section where your client can enter a message to let you know that their payment through this method is on the way.

 To learn how to record a manual payment in an invoice once you have received it from your client, click here.

-When you add a new payment method, it will be an accepted payment method for your clients on future invoices by default.
-For past invoices that were created and sent before you set up your new method, you will need to edit the invoice and enable the new payment method.
+When you add a new payment method, it will be automatically activated as an accepted payment method for your clients on future invoices and session types moving forward.
+For pre-existing invoices or session types that were created before you set up your new method though, you will need to edit the invoice/session type and manually activate the new payment method.